 Wrought Iron have been widely used for decades in architecture.
-Finding structures constructed from wrought iron isn’t something new; in fact, every homeowner has come across the term “wrought iron” when discussing their options for indoor staircases and gates with contractors.
+Finding structures constructed from wrought iron in Orange County isn’t something new.
+In fact, every homeowner has come across the term “wrought iron” when discussing their options for indoor staircases, custom doors and gates with contractors.

 However, however, there is a misunderstanding or little to no information in regards to what is wrought iron, where and how it’s used.
 Many don’t understand how it differs from other metals used in architecture.